andyhorn/simple_routes/README.md

 }
 ```

 By extending the `SimpleRouteData` base class, we must implement the `inject` method.
-This is how the templated parameters in the path are replaced with the actual values.
-Note the `String.setParam` extension - it is recommended to utilize this function anytime you inject a value.
+This is how the templated parameters in the path are replaced with their values at runtime.
+Note the `String.setParam` extension - it is recommended to utilize this extension method anytime you inject a value.

-This extension takes an enum value as its first argument and a String value as its second argument.
+This extension takes an enum value as its first argument and a `String` value as its second argument.

 ```dart
 String setParam<E extends Enum>(E enum, String value);